 There is no way that one can ‘renounce’ their right in the line of succession.
 Theoretically, the only way this could be done prior to the Succession to the Crown Act being introduced is to convert to Catholicism or marry a Catholic.

-Once the Succession to the Crown Act has been introduced, one could also marry without the Monarch’s consent if in the first 6 in line.
+Once the Succession to the Crown Act has been introduced, one could also marry without the Monarch’s consent if in the first 6 in line and become excluded.

 Once reigning, a Monarch can, however, abdicate from the throne ‘renouncing’ their right to be King or Queen.
 This was the case with King Edward VIII who abdicated in 1936 to marry twice-divorced American lover Wallis Simpson (as head of the Church of England, the King wasn’t allowed to marry Simpson because she was divorced).